A quantum-inspired tensor network method for constrained combinatorial optimization problems: Introduction

 \section{Introduction}

 Combinatorial optimization is the process of finding an optimal object from a discrete and finite set of objects.
-Combinatorial optimization has extensive applications in various fields such as machine learning, artificial intelligence, and quantum many-body physics.
-The search space of a combinatorial optimization problem increases rapidly with the problem size, making an exhaustive search inapplicable for large-scale problems.
-Classical algorithms often employ heuristics and approximations to find nearly optimal solutions.
-Quantum algorithms, given a Hamiltonian representation of the problem of interest, can explore the solution set in a more efficient way, thus being naturally suitable for solving combinatorial optimization problems.
-The implementation of quantum algorithms is currently limited by small-scale, noisy, and error-prone contemporary hardware; nevertheless, they view the problems from a different perspective, motivating many quantum-inspired classical algorithms to appear.
+Combinatorial optimization has extensive applications in almost every field of industry, such as supply chain optimization \cite{supplychain}, transportation networks and power grids \cite{powergrids}, and finance \cite{cobook}.
+The search space of a combinatorial optimization problem increases rapidly with the problem size.
+Problems like the Boolean satisfiability problem can have an exponentially large solution space, making an exhaustive search inapplicable for large-scale problems.
+From the complexity theory perspective, many combinatorial problems fall into the class of {$\textsf{NP-hard}$}, which is generally believed to be unsolvable in polynomial time on classical computers.
+Classical algorithms often employ heuristics and approximations to find nearly optimal solutions \cite{lin1973effective}.
+Quantum algorithms \cite{montanaro2016quantum}, on the other hand, harness the power of randomness, superposition, entanglement, and interference from quantum mechanics, { which might lead to an advantage in exploring the solutions of a combinatorial optimization problem} \cite{moll2018quantum, QAOA2014arxiv, VQEnatcommun}.
+The implementation of quantum algorithms is currently limited by small-scale, noisy, and error-prone contemporary hardware \cite{preskill2018quantum}; nevertheless, they view the problems from a different perspective, motivating many quantum-inspired classical algorithms to appear \cite{han2002quantum, tang2019quantum}.

 Tensor networks (TNs) have undergone rapid development in the last two decades, gaining tremendous success in quantum many-body physics, quantum information sciences, statistical physics, and so on.
-Tensor network algorithms based on matrix product states (MPS)\cite{mpsmath1,mpsmath2}, projected entangled pair states (PEPS)\cite{VerstraetePRA,VerstraeteARXIV}, and variational renormalization group methods are very efficient in simulating a large class of quantum many-body systems.
+Tensor network algorithms based on matrix product states (MPS) \cite{mpsmath1,mpsmath2}, projected entangled pair states (PEPS) \cite{VerstraetePRA,VerstraeteARXIV}, and variational renormalization group methods \cite{NRG2975wilson,dmrg1992white,dmrg1993white} are very efficient in simulating a large class of quantum many-body systems.
 The tensor network structure can encode the combinatorial optimization problem with local constraints, providing an idea of utilizing the tensor network to solve combinatorial optimization problems.

 This paper presents a quantum-inspired tensor network algorithm to solve constrained combinatorial optimization problems and demonstrates the algorithm with a particular problem with numerical results.
 The paper is structured as follows: The general quantum-inspired tensor network algorithm is proposed in Section 2, and the open-pit mining problem is provided as an example in Section 3.
 Section 4 shows our numerical results with the quantum-inspired tensor network algorithm and concludes with a discussion of open questions and directions for future work.